HampiHampi in a nutshell

 In general, gatecrash is a reputed check in style in town.
 But advance booking is preferred during the peak season.

 You can make a decent tour of the hampi ruins in 3 to 4 days.
-Though it’s not uncommon to see tourists do a 1day crash tour of Hampi, it’s not worth the effort.
+Though it's not uncommon to see tourists do a 1 day crash tour of Hampi.
+Stretch it for atleast 2 days, if you can.
+You can also find cheap but value for money backpacker lodge type accommodation by the river side.
+People do stay it those for weeks ....

 Today, far from its erstwhile metropolitan status, Hampi is very much a rural place.
 Many villages are scattered around this area where agriculture is the prime occupation.

 Though it owns the much-touted UNESCO World Heritage tag, Hampi at its heart is a humble place.
-This is a place where a city dweller can savor the raw village life at its best.
-For me it looks like the villagers over here don’t mind a nosy-goofy tourist stray into their village.
+This is a place where a city dweller can savor the village life at its rural best.
+It looks like the villagers over here don't mind a nosy-goofy tourist stray into their village.
+Time, it seems, forgotten to move on in this part of the world...

-More on local Etiquette , for those who are new to India.
+Take a look at the local Etiquette & customs , for those who are new to India.

 How to tour Hampi?